 Recreational and touring-oriented xc skis will often fall somewhere between race and backcountry skis.
 Not too long.
 Not too short.
 And, they’re grip zones will usually be moderately aggressive.

 For race-oriented classic skis, the grip zone will be minimal and designed for use with grip wax.
 The shorter length allows for longer and faster glide.
 Grip wax (when properly matched to the snow conditions) provides ideal grip during the push-off phase.
-At the same time, it minimizes friction when gliding (due to wax’s ultra-low physical profile).
+At the same time, it minimizes friction when gliding (due to wax’s ultra-low physical profile and its ability to shear while gliding).

 If you’re going to use waxable classic skis, though, your diagonal stride technique needs to be top-notch.
 And, you have to understand how to correctly choose and apply the grip wax.
 Depending on your region’s typical snow conditions this could be challenging and, therefore, frustrating.